2023 Digital Image Competition and Exhibition Rules

 E. Commercial/industrial -

-You must provide guide/reference images, which must be on the front of the entry (digital and physical) and placed either to the side or above/below image.
+You must provide guide/reference images, which must be on the front of the entry and placed either to the side or above/below image.
 This is to show judges what images you started with, whether it is a composite, painted image, etc.

 G. Senior Folio - Senior Folio Competition is intended to be a showcase of a photographer’s unique presentation of a Senior Folio.

-1. The Senior Folio must be presented in either a traditional 8 opening folio OR a digital design folio, in either a barn door or book style.
+1. The Senior Folio must be presented in a digital design folio, in either a barn door or book style.
 Inside mat may be a standard 4x5 or a design of the photographer’s choice.
 Manipulation is encouraged!

-4. All General, Masters, and Students will compete in one category--- awarding only one first, second and third place awards.
+3. All General, Masters, and Students will compete in one category---awarding only one first, second and third place awards.

-7. A Senior Folio submission will not be added to the total number of prints entered per case.
+6. A Senior Folio submission will not be added to the total number of images entered per case.

 A. No title, name of maker, award ribbons or seals may appear on the front of any entries.